KamalJaza/Python_Part_4/README.md

 - It works with entire datasets.
 - Seaborn is considerably more organized and functional than Matplotlib and treats the entire dataset as a solitary unit.
 - Seaborn has more inbuilt themes and is mainly used for statistical analysis.

+## Line Chart

+A Line chart is a graph that represents information as a series of data points connected by a straight line.
+In line charts, each data point or marker is plotted and connected with a line or curve.

+## Bar Chart

+When you have categorical data, you can represent it with a bar graph.
+A bar graph plots data with the help of bars, which represent value on the y-axis and category on the x-axis.
+Bar graphs use bars with varying heights to show the data which belongs to a specific category.